This post was originally written in 2017 and updated in February 2021.

 I favor the following tools for online courses.

-- Zoom: This is a simple teleconference tool ideal for office hours or even live lectures.
+- Zoom: This is a great tool for office hours, live lectures, or webinar-style classes.
 It allows everyone to see and hear each other (assuming you have a webcam), plus you can share your screen and do text chat.
 Students can dial in through a phone number for audio only, and you can record sessions for students who miss.

-- Camtasia or Screenflow: both are excellent tools for recording audiovisual lectures but require purchase.
+- Camtasia or Screenflow: both are excellent tools for recording and editing audiovisual lectures.

 - Private Facebook groups work great for the discussion and community aspect of an online course because nearly everyone is familiar with it and logs in at least once a day.